Executive vice president, head of the supervision group

 Katie has a BA Hons in Mathematics from Jesus College, Oxford

-CRO, global wealth management
+CRO, wealth & investment management

 Tendayi Kapfidze is Vice President, Chief Economist at LendingTree.
 He leads the company’s analysis of the U.S. economy with a focus on housing and mortgage market trends.
 Tendayi utilizes data analysis to be a resource for both consumers and trade media, providing actionable insights to help consumers make informed financial decisions.
 He has been quoted in numerous publications including The New York Times, The Wall Street Journal, The Washington Post, USA Today, Yahoo Finance, The Chicago Tribune, The Miami Herald and Reuters and has appeared on CNBC and Cheddar television.